nloding/real-world-react/README.md

+# IMPORTANT NOTE FOR CODEMASHERS

+The last example in the code, the "real world" app, is not yet complete, and I owe you deep apologies.
+It's coming as soon as soon as I can resolve a couple issues with it.
+All my fault.
+Feel free to berate me at the start of the precompiler!
+Follow this repo or check the #precompiler room on Slack for a notification when it goes up.

 # Real-world React from the ground up

 Learning React can get awfully complicated.
 Flux, Redux, server side rendering, React Native, higher order components, functions as child components, CSS in JS, and more.
 Let's simplify the equation: build a real world application using React and Redux, learning patterns and practices to make reusable, composable components as we go.
 Whether you are brand new to React or have some experience with it, you should walk away with a solid understanding of how to compose React applications.